drepione/drepione-react-jitsi/README.md

 Callback function executed after readyToClose event is fired
 >This prop is optional

+### participantJoined
+Callback function executed after readyToClose event is fired
+ >This prop is optional

 ### Subject
 The meeting subject (what is displayed at the top)
 >This prop is optional